mnj98/AI-Backgrounds/README.md

 viewing past images (loaded from database).
 The API that connects front-end to back-end is found in `src/app/request-send.service.ts`.

+Some elements are implemented using this template: https://github.com/creativetimofficial/paper-kit-2-angular

 ### Flask
 The back-end is a Flask server, written in Python, that serves the web-app and handles AI functionality.
 See `server.py` for the server code.
 The server connects with a MongoDB